tgecho/esimmler.com/content/2020-07-08-building-canrun-part-1.md

 [Canrun](https://github.com/tgecho/canrun_rs) is a new logic programming library for Rust with static types and constraints.

-In the [announcement post](./announcing-canrun/) I mentioned going through multiple fundamental revisions before settling on the current approach.
-Here I'll try to do a quick recap for two reasons: 1) I think it's neat, and 2) hopefully I'll snag the attention of someone with deeper experience and a willingness to share tips.
+In my [initial post](./announcing-canrun/) I mentioned going through a few fundamental revisions before settling on the current approach.
+Here I'll try to do a quick recap for two reasons: 1) I think it's neat, and 2) with luck I'll snag the attention of someone with deeper experience and a willingness to share some tips.

-I'm sorry to say that despite [The Reasoned Schemer](http://minikanren.org/#trs)'s status as the classic book on [miniKanren](http://minikanren.org/), it never really clicked for me.
-Similarly, most of the other resources I've found on logic programming were either too deep or too toylike.
-This is not a critism or complaint!
-This space is a niche, and I'm very grateful to those who have shared their work.

-One of the first articles that really helped was Tom Stuart's ["Hello, declarative world"](https://codon.com/hello-declarative-world), which described a way to implement [μKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf) in Ruby[^languages].
+My first successful attempt was actually based on an article by Tom Stuart titled ["Hello, declarative world"](https://codon.com/hello-declarative-world)[^reading], which described a way to implement [μKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf) in Ruby[^languages].
+I recommend reading that if you find yourself confused about any of the "why" I gloss over here.

-## First Attempt
+## Starting Out

-I'm going to gloss over a lot of the "why" of logic programming here.
-A skim through the ["Hello, declarative world" article](https://codon.com/hello-declarative-world) I linked above should give you a good understanding of where I started.

-The core moving part is the `State` object.
-In it's most basic form, it consists of a mapping between "logical variables" (we'll call them `LVar`) and "logical values" (or `Val<T>`).
+The core moving part is the `State`.
+In its most basic form, it consists of a mapping between "logic variables" (we'll call them `LVar`) and "logic values" (or `Val<T>`).
+Note that a `Val<T>` can contain an `LVar` _or_ a resolved `T`.

 _Note: These code samples are heavily abridged.
-Many things including lifetime annotations have been left out for the sake of clarity._
+Many aspects including lifetime annotations have been elided for the sake of clarity._

 ```rust
 pub struct State<T> {